Astemirdum/library-ui/README.md

 # Library-UI (React)

+Library-UI is a frontend in React for Library Services as backend

 ## The following concepts are applied in app:
 - React App
 - Authorization and authentication using a stateless approach (JWT)